Healthy Discipline for Children

-Discipline for children is something that must be done to help them learn right and wrong ways to behave.
+Discipline for children is something that must be done to help them learn the right and wrong ways to behave.
 There are healthy ways to discipline your child though.
 These ten tips will help disciplining your child be a constructive experience they can learn from.

-Discipline is grounded on a healthy relationship between parent and child.
+Discipline for children is grounded on a healthy relationship between parent and child.
 To know healthy discipline for children you must first know your child.
 This kind of knowledge resides deep in parents’ minds.
 You could call it intuition, but that term has a kind of mystique that confuses parents. (“How can I trust my intuition?
 I don’t even know if I have any!”)
 The term “connection” is easier to understand.
 With the high-touch parenting style called attachment parenting, you can build and strengthen this connection between you and your child, laying the foundation for discipline.
-Connected parents become their own experts on their own child, so they know what behavior is appropriate to expect and how to convey these expectations.
+Connected parents become their own experts on their child, so they know what behavior is appropriate to expect and how to convey these expectations.
 Connected children know what behavior parents expect and make an effort to behave this way because they want to please their parents.
 Together these parents and kids develop a style of discipline for children that works for them.
 We describe the tools for connecting with your baby and young child so that you can read your child’s behavior and respond appropriately, so the two of you can bring out the best in each other.

 These are the three most useful words in discipline for children.
 Study your child.
 Know your child’s needs and capabilities at various ages.
 Your discipline techniques will be different at each stage because your child’s needs change.
 A temper tantrum in a two-year-old calls for a different response than it does in an eight-year-old.

-Know Age-appropriate Behavior
+Know Age-Appropriate Behavior

 Many conflicts arise when parents expect children to think and behave like adults.
 You need to know what behavior is usual for a child at each stage of development in order to recognize true misbehavior.
-We find discipline to be much easier with our eighth child than it was with our first child, mainly because we now have a handle on which behaviors call for instruction, patience, and humor, and which demand a firm, corrective response.
+We find discipline for children to be much easier with our eighth child than it was with our first child, mainly because we now have a handle on which behaviors call for instruction, patience, and humor, and which demand a firm, corrective response.
 We tolerate those things that go along with a child’s age and stage (for example, most two-year-olds can’t sit still very long in a restaurant), but we correct behavior that is disrespectful or dangerous to the child or to others (“You may not climb on the table”).

-Children don’t think like adults.
+Healthy discipline for children requires understanding that children don’t think like adults.
 Kids try crazy things and think crazy thoughts—at least by adult standards.
 You will drive yourself crazy if you judge a child’s behavior from an adult viewpoint.
 A two-year-old who runs out into the street isn’t being defiant, he just wants his ball back.
 Action follows impulse, with no thought in between.
 A five-year-old likes her friend’s toy so much that she “borrows” it.
 An adult may stop and weigh the necessity, safety, and morality of an act, but a young child doesn’t.

 Our son Matthew, at age two was a very focused child.
 He would become so engrossed in a play activity that it was difficult for him to let go when it was time to leave.
 One day when he was playing and it was time for us to depart (we were late for an appointment), Martha scooped Matthew up and carried him to the door.
 Matthew protested with a typical two-year-old tantrum.
 At first she had the usual “Hey, I’m in charge here” feelings and felt that she was justified in expecting Matthew to obey quickly and be willing to leave his toys.
 But as Martha was carrying the flailing child out the door, she realized that her discipline for children gauge was out of balance and she was not handling things in the best way.
 Her actions were a result of her need to leave, but they didn’t take into account Matthew’s need for advance warning and a more gradual transition.
 She realized it wasn’t in Matthew’s nature to switch gears quickly, even if we did have a deadline.
 He was not defying her.
 He was just being true to himself.
 He needed more time to let go of his activities.
 So she calmly took him back to the play setting, sat down with him and together they said “Bye-bye toys, bye-bye trucks, bye-bye cars,” until he could comfortably release himself from his activities.
 It only took a couple of minutes, time that would otherwise have been wasted struggling with Matthew in the car.
 This was not a “technique” or “method”; this disciplinary action evolved naturally from the mutual respect between parent and child and the knowledge that Martha had about Matthew.
 At the end of this exercise Martha felt right because it had accomplished what she wanted – getting Matthew out of the house with the least amount of hassle.
 She taught him a method of releasing himself from an activity without resorting to a tantrum.
 That’s what discipline for children is all about.